Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 To ensure the smart contract can run without any issues and is protected by a license, it's important to indicate the version of the compiler and the license it uses.
 This can be done by specifying the compiler version with the `pragma` keyword, and the license used, by including a statement that specifies the license at the beginning of the contract code.

-Next, we import the Service Contract which we will also be used in this project `import './GymnaseumService.sol';` the service contract has the hire function to hire a gym trainer and pay with the celo stablecoin (cUSD).
+Next, we import the Service Contract which we will also be using in this project `import './GymnaseumService.sol';` the service contract has the hire function to hire a gym trainer and pay with the celo stablecoin (cUSD).

 ```solidity
 // SPDX-License-Identifier: MIT